codepks/LearningCPP/README.md

 - Then select C/C++ > General tab and set Treat Warnings As Errors to Yes (/WX).
 - For GCC/G++ users : Add the following flag to your command line: ```-Werror```

+### Exporting Project Templates
+- In Visual Studio, this option is available via Project -> Export Template.
+Select “Project template”, add a name and optional description (e.g. C++20 console application), and then click “Finish”.
+- Next time you create a new project, you’ll see this template show up in your list of project templates.
+- Once you create a new project with this template, it may not open any files.
+You can open up your .cpp file in the Solution Explorer window by going to Solution -> <Project Name> -> Source Files -> <template name>.cpp.

 # Basics

 source is [here](https://www.goldsborough.me/c/c++/linker/2016/03/30/19-34-25-internal_and_external_linkage_in_c++/)

 ## Declaration vs Definition